PerfectsEngineering/loadtesting-cloud-pg/README.md

 Once the Resources have been completely set up in the particular cloud provider, **update the Ansible target hosts based on the output**.

+- Update `playbook/hosts` to the value of the `compute_public_ip` from terraform.
+If for aws, update the ansible_user in the file to `ubuntu`; if not, use `root`.
+- Update `playbook/vars.yml` to the values of the other output so the test servers can connect to the database.

 Next, run the Ansible playbook with:

 ```sh
 make ansible-run
 ```

+If run successfully, the output of the pgbench tests will be output to the terminal.

 ### Cleaning up Resources